If an ilness has set you back, we'll help you move forward

 Rates of asbestos-related disease are higher in the UK than in many parts other parts of the world.
 The use of asbestos was permitted in the UK industry for years after many other countries banned the mineral.

 If you decide to make an asbestos disease claim, your personal injury solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 Who can claim for asbestos-disease?